Ko (soundtrack): Reception

 The soundtrack received mixed reviews from critics.
 Pavithra Srinivasan of Rediff gave a 2 out of 5, complimenting "Enamo Aedho" as "sweety and melodius" while other numbers are being "mish-mashed versions" of Jayaraj's earlier hits.
 Karthik Srinivasan from Milliblog reviewed "KV Anand may be a master storyteller, but his music sense continues to be strictly average; Harris doesn't help either."
 Vipin Nair of Music Aloud gave a rating of 7 out of 10, calling it as "a middling score from Harris Jayaraj".
 Malathi Rangarajan of The Hindu wrote "A couple of Harris Jayaraj's melodies are chartbusters already, but the re-recording, particularly in the climax, is din."
 N. Venkateswaran of The Times of India added "'Venpaniye', sung by Sriram Parthasarathy & Bombay Jayshree, is the pick of Harris Jayaraj's tunes, followed by the romantic 'Ennamo Yeatho' by Aalaap Raju and Prashanthini and the anthemic 'Netri Pottil' by Naresh Iyer."

-Irrespective of the mixed reception, the song "Enamo Aedho" was reviewed positively by film critics and received a breakthrough for its lead vocalist Aalap Raju, who initially worked as a bass guitarist, and becoming a playback singer.
+The song "Enamo Aedho" was reviewed positively by film critics and received a breakthrough for its lead vocalist Aalap Raju, who initially worked as a bass guitarist, and becoming a playback singer.